coderifous/working_set/README.md

 * Add help screen that shows commands.
 * Add support for bookmarks.
 * Add support for search history.
-* Add support for customzing command keys.
+* Add support for customizing command keys.
 * Document protocol so other plugin editors can exist.
 * Document adapter so other search tools can be used.